Mark-Ball/portfolio-site/README.md

 Three versions of the website have been produced and saved on different branches in Github.
 The versions are as follows:

-- Master branch with the base version
+- 'master' branch with the base version
-- Dark branch with a version with a dark colour scheme
+- 'dark' branch with a version with a dark colour scheme
-- Animated branch with fonts that change colour
+- 'no-graphics' branch with the banner graphics removed

 ### Subresource integrity